lukatales/rejuvwalkthrough/chapter 2/sheridan.md

 Next to the cell you can find Truck Guy!
 He’ll take you back to East Gearen for free.
 We'll make use of this service a lot later, don't worry!

 Keep going all the way to the right to enter the inn.
 There’s a hidden Ability Capsule in the blue and white flower tile just outside, and inside the Aroma Lady will give you a Sweet Heart.
 Right now you’ll have to pay $450 to heal your Pokémon, but if you can hold off for a bit it’ll become free with story progression.
-For now,  enter the first room on the left to trigger a sidequest where we’ll have to go save a girl’s boyfriend.
-Exit the inn.

 Head north and take a left.
 There’s an Audino breeder here that will give you 3 Exp.
 Candy S every time you win.